-The Gamma People was one of the films from British director John Gilling.
-Gilling had been making assorted thrillers since the mid-1940s.
+The Gamma People was one of the films from British director John Gilling (1912-84).
+Gilling had been making assorted thrillers since the mid-1940s, as well as writing the screenplays for other films.
 A few years after this, he began work in the Anglo-horror cycle of the 1960s and 70s where he is mostly remembered for two Hammer films, The Plague of the Zombies (1966) and The Reptile (1966).
 (See below for John Gilling’s other genre films).

 I had seen The Gamma People reviewed in several science-fiction cinema guides and made a note to track it down.
 Seen it ends up disappointing somewhat on what one’s expectation led me to believe.
 The talk of using radiation to create a race of super-children makes it seem more of a science-fiction film than it is.
 The element is there and does push The Gamma People over into science-fiction territory but it is also a soft case to be made.